Inside a recyclable 3D-printed tiny home – DW – 01/31/2024

 In November 2022, the first prototype of a small 3D-printed house with a living room, bedroom, kitchen and bath was ready.

-The surfaces were created with layer-upon-layer of the sawdust biomaterial that gives the impression of solid wood.
-This contrasts with existing printed homes made from concrete — which tend to be boxy and gray.
+The surfaces were created with layered sawdust biomaterial that gives the impression of solid wood.
+This contrasts with existing printed homes made from concrete, which tend to be boxy and gray.

-But in the background, an ongoing COVID pandemic exacerbated the housing crisis that the 3D printed home was designed to address.
+Meanwhile, the ongoing COVID pandemic exacerbated the housing crisis that the 3D-printed home was designed to address.

-The state's population of around 1.3 million grew by over 25,000 in two years, exerting further pressure on inadequate housing stock.
-Real estate prices increased at least 30% in many areas.
+The state's population of around 1.3 million grew by over 25,000 in two years, exerting further pressure on the inadequate housing stock.
+Real estate prices increased by at least 30% in many areas.

 Wiesendanger soon revised the accommodation needs of the state, calculating that roughly 84,000 housing units for all income levels would be needed by the end of the decade.